gravitee-io/gravitee-api-management/docs/management-api-documentation.md

 # API Documentation

-At this date, three types of document are supported :
+At this date, two types of document are supported :

 * Swagger
-* RAML
 * Markdown (MD)

 You can access to your API data (name, version, description ...) on your API’s documentation by writing: `${api.name}` or `${api.metadata['foo-bar']}` in your documentation's content.